nomisRev/CustomLoadView/README.md

 * Before starting to draw, we should make sure that the `Canvas` we'll be drawing on has the size we want.
 Think of the `Canvas` as a piece of paper you draw on.
 If the paper is too small, your drawing won't fit.
 If your paper is to big, it will take an unnecessary amount of space in a collage or on the wall.
 * To follow next code snippet you should read and understand the **Layout** section, http://developer.android.com/reference/android/view/View.html#Layout
+  * If `WRAP_CONTENT` is set as size we want the view to be as small as possible with guarantee that the view will fit. `SIZE = MIN SIZE`
+  * When a size is specified as `EXACTLY` or as `MATCH_PARENT`, we want the view to have the exact size or the size of the parent. `SIZE = EXACT` or `SIZE = SIZE PARENT`

+* When we take into account that for our use case we want the view to be square we get the following method.

 ```
 override fun onMeasure(widthMeasureSpec: Int, heightMeasureSpec: Int) {